 - Wave picking

 Very effective when order contains an average of 1 to 2 shipping boxed.
 The shipping boxes are placed on a cart that can carry 5 to 10 cartons and the picker, moving the cart through the warehouse isles, picks items and place them directly in the shipping carton.
 This method can be a fast way of picking many orders.
-Wave picking is almost always paired with barcoding and RF scanners (will talk about these below).
-Having a manual process to pick in waves might results in errors
+Wave picking is almost always paired with barcoding and RF scanners.
+Technology tremendously effective to reduce picking errors

 5. Redesign Pick runs

 A pick run is the route to follow when picking items in a warehouse.
 Having a predefined route to follow when picking items will make the process faster and safer.
 Also, by having the pick paperwork sorted according to the route, the risk of missing a line is very low.
 Pick runs should be designed together with the allocation of items to the BINs where larger and heavy items are picked first and lighter items later.
 This will also ensure better stacking and lower risk of breakage

 Documents used for picking should only have essential info to complete the pick task.
 Avoid unnecessary clutter that might create confusion like long descriptions, case dimensions for items picked in single units.
 Include weight only if essential, like shipping charges or selling price depending on weight